Izrael707/Izrael707/README.md

 # INTRO
 I fell in love with websites and mobile development.
-I'm open to collaborate on projects - no discrimination.
+I'm open to collaborate on projects.

 # STACK
-- React.js
+React.js
-- Next.js
-- React Native
+React Native
-- Node.js
-- Flutter
+Node JS
+Nest JS
 (adding more)...

 # CONTACT INFO
 📫 How to reach me:
-- Email: Dkingisreal@gmail.com
+Email: Dkingisreal@gmail.com

 <!---